DataStax-Academy/httpie-katapod/step3.md

 ## 2. Add some rows

 Great!
 The table is created.
 But it's kind of dull with no data.
-Go ahead and a00-dd a couple different rows with that data.
+Go ahead and add a couple different rows with that data.

 ```
 http POST :/rest/v2/keyspaces/library/users json:='